Sub-100 nm {\beta}-Ga2O3 MOSFET with 55 GHz fMAX and >100 V breakdown

+Nevertheless, we calculated Johnson's Figure of Merit (JFOM) based on the breakdown voltage and f\textsubscript{T} (un-stressed values).
+With 125 V breakdown voltage (V\textsubscript{BR}) and 27 GHz f\textsubscript{T}, a f\textsubscript{T}.V\textsubscript{BR} product of 3.375 GHz.V is achieved, which is comparable to the state-of-art GaN HEMTs (Fig.\ref{fig6mos}(a)).
+We also bench-marked f\textsubscript{MAX} and breakdown voltage (V\textsubscript{BR}) of our device with GaN HEMTs.As seen in Fig. \ref{fig6mos}(b), this is the only $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3} device that shows f\textsubscript{MAX} 55 GHz and V\textsubscript{BR} > 100 V (Fig. \ref{fig6mos}(b)) except for a few AlGaN/GaN HEMTs.

-In summary, we have demonstrated a sub-100 nm T gate $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3} MOSFET with process optimization to eliminate the regrowth interface resistance.
-On resistance canbe further reduced by using sub-micron channel length and higher doping.
-Proper surface treatment before gate dielectric deposition may be a contributing factor to the absence of current collapse without any ex-situ passivation.
-We extracted near 100 GHz f\textsubscript{MAX}, highest among $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3} and first demonstration of 100 GHz operation.
-This work is a significant achievement in terms of prospective applications of $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3} in X band
+In summary, we have demonstrated a 90 nm T gate $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3} MOSFET with process optimization to eliminate the regrowth interface resistance.
+We extracted near 55 GHz f\textsubscript{MAX}, highest among $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3} devices, with a gate-to-drain breakdown voltage of 125 V. However, degradation of f\textsubscript{T} and f\textsubscript{MAX} and current collapse were observed in these un-passivated devices after large signal measurement trials which are possibly caused by trap introduction after repeated DC and RF measurements.
+Neverthles, the high f\textsubscript{MAX} is a significant achievement in terms of prospective applications of $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3} in X band.